 In a recent study, Deloitte highlighted 10 of the biggest challenges facing the mining industry today.
 But the points raised in the study remained 2nd hand.
-That was until Talmix independent consultant, and mining-industry expert Andrew Johnson shared his personal consulting experiences within this demanding industry, and demonstrated just how those challenges are changing the way organisations operate to survive.
+That was until Talmix independent consultant, and mining-industry expert Andrew shared his personal consulting experiences within this demanding industry, and demonstrated just how those challenges are changing the way organisations operate to survive.

 Having served the mining sector for over 30 years, Andrew has worked both under- and over-ground, and throughout his extensive career has worked within the corporate sector, and now more recently, as an independent consultant.